informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 - `"show_foreign_key_link": true`: Override the inherited behavior of foreign key display and add a link to the referred row.
 - `"show_foreign_key_link": false`: Override the inherited behavior of foreign key display by not adding any the extra.
 - `"selector_ux_mode"`: The display mode for the recordedit input field when this foreign key relationship is part of the visible columns.
 Supported values are `"facet-search-popup"` and `"simple-search-dropdown"`, with `"facet-search-popup"` being the default.
 Currently only supported in `entry` contexts.
+- `"bulk_create_foreign_key"`:  Use this property to control the bulk selection of foreign key values in `entry/create` context when there is a prefill query parameter.
+Supported values are a foreign key `name` in the format of `['table_name', 'foreign_key_name']` from the schema document, `false`, and `null`.
+Using a foreign key name will use that foreign key as the one being bulk selected if that foreign key is in the visible columns list.  `false` turns off the heuristics that trigger this feature. `null` will override inheritance for this property and use the default heuristics.
+This will override the `bulk_create_foreign_key_candidates` property defined in the table-display annotation.
+Currently only supported in `entry/create` context.

 Supported _columnorder_key_ syntax: